alecmuffett/ready-made-twitter-searches/raw-searches.md

 <gary lineker>
 OR <ian wright>
 OR <match of the day>
+OR bbcmotd
+OR bbcmotd2
+OR boycottmotd
 OR ianwright0
+OR istandwithgary
 OR lineker
 OR motd
-OR bbcmotd
-OR bbcmotd2
-OR IStandWithGary